 An instructor may assign an Incomplete (I) when a student has done most of the course work and satisfactorily, but due to unforeseen circumstances beyond student's control has not completed the course work.
 The Incomplete is not for the purpose of converting a failing grade, or unsatisfactory work, to a passing grade.
 The Incomplete grade option is not for the purpose of extending a project that has grown such that it cannot be completed within the course time frame.
 Completion of projects that require more than the course time frame can be done in other ways, such as "independent study."
 It is not a grading option for entire classes or courses.
 If an instructor assigns an Incomplete, then according to university policy, the instructor is implicitly indicating availability and a commitment to assist that student with completion of the course beyond the usual timeframe - and doing so within the university's six month grace period (or sooner if the instructor establishes an earlier deadline).

 The student must request the Incomplete option from the instructor, but it is the instructor's decision as to whether it is appropriate or not.
-Students should be aware that a grade of Incomplete is automatically assigned in any course for which an instructor has not submitted a grade.
 Graduate students who are given an Incomplete may be given up to six months from the last day of classes to make up the incomplete work, which includes having the new grade submitted to the Registrar's Office.
 This is the maximum allowed; the instructor and student should have a written contract that indicates the timeline and requirements for completion.
-See sample contract (.doc, 26kb) The instructor may set a deadline sooner than the university maximum, reflecting the instructor's availability to extend his/her commitment beyond the course, but the instructor cannot extend the university period of six months.
+See Sample Contract (.doc, 26kb) The instructor may set a deadline sooner than the university maximum, reflecting the instructor's availability to extend his/her commitment beyond the course, but the instructor cannot extend the university period of six months.
 It is expected that, upon submission of the remaining work, faculty will take no longer than one month to file a final letter grade for the course.
 Therefore, students are advised to submit the remaining work at least one month before the agreed upon deadline or the university six month deadline, whichever comes first.
-Unless the student completes the coursework (which includes the instructor submitting a final letter grade within six months), the Incomplete changes to a grade of Withdrawn (W).
-Once an Incomplete has changed to a W, the student has no further opportunity to complete the course and the course will appear on the final transcript as Withdrawn.
+Unless the student completes the coursework (which includes the instructor submitting a final letter grade within six months), the Incomplete changes to a grade of No Credit (NC).
+Once an Incomplete has changed to a NC, the student has no further opportunity to complete the course and the course will appear on the final transcript as No Credit.

 Under exceptional circumstances only, the six month grace period for incomplete grades may be extended for up to another six months.
 Requests for extensions of incomplete grades require the approval of the course instructor and the Dean of the Graduate School or designee.
 Requests must be made at least one month before the six month deadline.
-It is the student's responsibility to make this request to the Assistant Dean for Academic Affairs at the Graduate School.
+It is the student's responsibility to submit this request to the Graduate School.

 To ensure that the University's tuition allocation is used appropriately, the University's Office of the Internal Auditor periodically audits use of tuition scholarships and student compliance with the Terms and Conditions for Acceptance of Tuition Scholarship.
-Incompletes and Withdrawns may be in violation of the Terms and Conditions.
-The Graduate School's policy on Incompletes and Withdrawals reflects the need for compliance with the University's office of the Internal Auditor.
+Incompletes, No Credit and Withdrawls may be in violation of the Terms and Conditions.
+The Graduate School's policy on Incompletes, No Credits and Withdrawals reflects the need for compliance with the University's office of the Internal Auditor.

 An Incomplete means that the work required for the course, which has a set end, was not completed, even though the tuition was paid.
 Depending on why the Incomplete was assigned, the contract to finish the work (or lack thereof), and/or the progress on the contract or Incomplete, there may be a violation of the terms and conditions of the tuition scholarship.